 Tongue, Collar and Weight

 The CuShin tongue is fluffy; these provide adequate support to your shin.
-The collar is softer and specially curved which will help you during wearing the boots and bending down while at work.
+The collar is softer and unusually curved which will help you during wearing the boots and bending down while at work.
 Lighter solid material reduces weight, you might feel like you are wearing tennis shoes ( A heavy pair of tennis shoes!)

 Insole, Midsole, Shank and Arch Support